How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 Remember the 30 Percent Rule

-Don’t go all googly-eyed when you see your first freelance cheque.
+Don’t go all googly-eyed when you see your first freelance check.
 Remember: Taxes aren’t taken out.
-Accountants recommend squirreling away 30% of each cheque for taxes—which you’ll have to pay annually by 31st January of the following year.
+Accountants recommend squirreling away 30% of each check for taxes—which you’ll most likely pay quarterly.
 Set up a separate savings account that’s only for taxes.
 And remember: Don’t touch that money, it’s not yours!

 Get Obsessive About Your Spending Habits